 A prerequisite is a course which must be taken prior to taking another course.
 For example, if ENG 101 is a prerequisite for ENG 102, then ENG 101 must be taken prior to ENG 102.
-All prerequisite courses must be completed with a grade of "C" or better in order to advance to the next course level.
+A prerequisite can also be a minimum score on a placement test.

 A corequisite is a course which must be taken at the same time as another course.
-For example, if MTC 101 is a corequisite for MTC 100, then both MCT 101 and MTC 100 must be taken at the same time.
+For example, if MTC 101 is a corequisite for MTC 100, then both MTC 101 and MTC 100 must be taken at the same time.
+In order to satisfy a prerequisite course, a student must earn a grade of "C" or better in the prerequisite course or complete a competency examination.
+Dropping a corequisite will result in the student being withdrawn from the course requiring the corequisite.
 Course prerequisites and corequisites are listed in the course descriptions.